Creating Content: Should You Use a Creative Agency, Freelancer, or DIY?

 What to Do Once You Decide What You Need

-Hopefully this has provided a little more clarity to help guide you in the right direction.
+We hope this has provided a little more clarity to help guide you in the right direction.
 No matter what you choose, you want to make sure it’s the right fit and a good creative partnership.
 You also aren’t limited to one route.
-You can experiment with each approach or mix them up to see what dynamic works best for you (e.g., you might do one project in-house with freelancer support, and use an agency for a larger project).
+You can experiment with each approach or mix them up to see what dynamic works best for you (e.g., you might do one project in-house with freelancer support, and use an expert company for a larger project).
 Either way, here are a few more resources to guide your next step:

 We’d also be happy to support you in any way you need.
 If you want to chat with us, just holler